Democide/Legally-Blonde-RPG/README.md

 ## HARPIES

-Your principles:
+Principles:

 - Suppress your true nature
 - Prove your superiority
 - Uphold decorum

-Your reactions:
+Reactions:

 - Obstruct her progress
 - Introduce minor challenges

 When the Blonde acts BLONDE:

-- Ridicule/Denigrate the Blonde
+- Ridicule or denigrate the Blonde
 - Offer backhanded praise
 - Exploit her obvious shortcomings
 - If the Blonde acted BLONDE twice within a scene: End it and introduce a greater challenge